Financial support for reservists

 - agency fees and advertising for finding and training your replacement

-You can’t claim for expenses that you were already paying before you were mobilised.
-For example, you can’t claim for:
+You cannot claim for expenses that you were already paying before you were mobilised.
+For example, you cannot claim for:

 - care of a dependent child or relative